Updated: Mar 24

 8. Do you have a putting coach?

-GET YOUR EYES TESTED AND LEARN HOW TO READ A GREEN
+START WITH GETTING YOUR EYES TESTED AND LEARNING HOW TO READ A GREEN

 Green reading is more important than stroke and technique both for precision in force control (distance) and aiming (direction).
 To improve your putting you need to learn how to read a green.
 Green reading is the most visually complicated of the putting principle tasks.
 It requires an accurate judgement of the distance of the ball from the hole, determining the amount of friction the grass will exert on the ball, reading the contours of the green to determine how the ball will break, and understanding the type and cut of the grass.
 Furthermore, there must be consideration of the time of day, how the weather will affect the line and pace of the ball once it is hit, not to mention the unpredictable effect of footprints, sand, pitch marks and wear and tear of the green caused by other golfers.